zuozhenggh/learning-library/data-management-library/database/docker/create-database-in-docker/workshop-intro/intro.md

 - Sign up for an Oracle Free Trial account and sign in to your account
 - Create a set of SSH keys
 - Create a Virtual Cloud Network (VCN) instance
-- Create an Oracle Cloud Compute instance
+- Create an Oracle Cloud compute instance
-- Set up Docker on the Cloud Compute instance
+- Set up Docker on the Cloud compute instance
 - Build an Oracle Database Docker image
 - Start the Oracle Database in a Docker container
 - Add an Ingress rule to the VCN